mhallin79/lillen/guides/kitchenware.md

 ![chopping board](images/kitchenware-cookware-chopping-board.jpg)

 ### Pantry
-Lillen has a small pantry nexted to the oven that comes provided with with
+Lillen has a small pantry nexted to the oven that comes provided with
 - Olive Oil
 - Extra Virgin Olive Oil
 - Salt & Pepper Mills